When using Soracom Arc to connect to the Soracom platform, the configuration and connection process involves the following steps:

 Cellular authentication - Creates a Subscription Container Virtual SIM directly from a device using a Soracom Air cellular connection, and automatically associates the Virtual SIM with the Air SIM.
 This method uses the Soracom Air cellular connection to authorize the Virtual SIM creation request and identify which Air SIM the Virtual SIM should be associated with, and does not require any additional credentials to be stored on the device.
 However, the device must be configured with a cellular network connection beforehand.

 - SIM authentication - Creates a Subscription Container Virtual SIM directly from a device using SIM authentication, and automatically associates the Virtual SIM with the Air SIM.
-This method uses SIM authentication credentials stored inside a plan01s, plan01s - LDV, or plan-NA1 Air SIM to authorize the Virtual SIM creation request and identify which Air SIM the Virtual SIM should be associated with, and does not require any additional credentials to be stored on the device.
+This method uses SIM authentication credentials stored inside a plan01s, plan01s - LDV, plan-NA1, or plan-US Air SIM to authorize the Virtual SIM creation request and identify which Air SIM the Virtual SIM should be associated with, and does not require any additional credentials to be stored on the device.
 Additionally, this method does not require the device to be configured with a cellular network connection beforehand, however you must use a compatible modem or SIM card reader that allows the device to read the SIM contents.

 |Bootstrap Method||Virtual SIM Type||Requirements||Tested Platforms|